Why are we working with children and youth?

 Children and youth are the present and future of Canada.
 1 in every 4 Canadians is a child.
 Equipping children with knowledge of human rights and leadership skills not only equips them to reach their full potential, but also helps build communities that are inclusive, equitable and rights respecting.

-Through human rights education, our innovative programs aim at building understanding of human rights values among children, youth and program staff.
-They equip children and youth with the skills to be more inclusive and respectful in their everyday behaviour, and to participate more actively in community life.
+Our innovative programs use practical, fun, human rights education activities creating understanding of human rights values among children, youth and program staff.
+By doing activities, children and youth gain the skills to be more inclusive and respectful in their everyday behaviour, and to participate more actively in community life.

 Together, let’s give :